-This, the third release of the Toolbox, represents over two decades of development.
-The last release was in 2005 and this version captures a large number of changes and extensions generated over the last two years which support my new book “Robotics, Vision & Control”.
+This, the fourth release of the Toolbox, represents over two decades of development.
+This version captures a large number of changes and extensions to support the second edition of my book “Robotics, Vision & Control”.

 The Machine Vision Toolbox (MVTB) provides many functions that are useful in machine vision and vision-based control.
 It is a somewhat eclectic collection reflecting my personal interest in areas of photometry, photogrammetry, colorimetry.
 It includes over 100 functions spanning operations such as image file reading and writing, acquisition, display, filtering, blob, point and line feature extraction, mathematical morphology, homographies, visual Jacobians, camera calibration and color space conversion.